 Many people make their way across the Johor-Singapore Causeway during weekends to take advantage of the strength of Singapore dollar against Malaysia ringgit.
 We do that occasionally too, to de-stress with food and retail therapy.
 Over the last weekend, we crossed the Causeway for the first time via Shuttle Tebrau.
 Started in July 2015, Shuttle Tebrau is a Keretapi Tanah Melayu (KTM) train service between Singapore and Johor Bahru (JB).
 The starting point is Woodlands Train Checkpoint and the ending point is at JB Sentral Train Station.

 Image courtesy of Amy00

 We bought our tickets the day before via KTM E-ticketing online service.
-There are currently 11 train service per day from Singapore to JB Sentral and 13 return train service from JB Sentral back to Singapore
+Alternatively, bookings can be made via BusOnlineTickets.com.
+There are currently 11 train service per day from Singapore to JB Sentral and 13 return train service from JB Sentral back to Singapore.

 To board the train, we proceeded to Level 2 to join the queue.
 No photography is allowed in these areas.
-The big plus point of taking this shuttle train is the convenience as we got to clear the immigration of both countries at the Woodlands Train Checkpoint.
+The big plus point of taking this shuttle train to JB Sentral is the convenience as we got to clear the customs of both countries at the Woodlands Train Checkpoint.

 Passengers started trickling onboard as they cleared the customs.
 Even our carriage was filled before the departure.